 audit and have found them to be satisfactory.

-b) The transactions of the Bank which have come to our notice have been
+(b) the transactions of the Bank, which have come to our notice, have

-c) The returns received from the Offices and Branches of the Bank, as
+(c) the returns received from the offices and branches of the Bank have

 been found adequate for the purposes of our audit.

 12. Further, as required by section 143(3) of the Companies Act, 2013,